Jean-Claude Biver

-Jean-Claude Biver (/fr/; born 20 September 1949) is a Luxembourg-born Swiss businessman, executive and cheesemaker.
-He previously served as the chief executive officer (CEO) of TAG Heuer.
+Jean-Claude Biver (/fr/; born 20 September 1949) is a Luxembourg-born Swiss watchmaking executive.
+He previously was the chief executive officer (CEO) of TAG Heuer.
 From 2014 until 2018, he was the president of LVMH's watchmaking division until his retirement after 43 years in the industry.

-Since 2014, he served as chief executive, board member, and minority shareholder of Hublot, a Swiss luxury watchmaker.
-Biver has been successful at Hublot, and was previously successful in rejuvenating the Blancpain and Omega brands, both currently owned by Swatch Group.
-Biver is also known for his own exclusive cheese.
+Since 2014, he has been chief executive and a minority shareholder of Hublot, a Swiss luxury watchmaker.
+Biver previously helped rejuvenate the Blancpain and Omega brands, both owned by Swatch Group.
 Biver's leadership in the Swiss watch industry has been credited as "single handedly [sic] ... saving [the industry] from the quartz movement."
 In 1980, even prestigious Swiss watch brands had "a proportion of 70% more or less quartz movements in their collection;" since then, the Swiss watch industry has staged a "remarkable recovery", with 2008 exports valued at CHF17 billion.

 Since 2022, Biver is the chairman of JC Biver, his own luxury watch manufacture based in Givrins, Switzerland, which he launched together with his youngest son Pierre Biver.

-Therefore, Biver can now officially also be seen as watch manufacturer.
+Biver is also known for his own cheese.

-Early life and education
+Early life

 Biver was born on 20 September 1949 in Luxembourg City, Luxembourg to Jacques Biver (b.
 1924), who was the proprietor of a shoe store, and Denise Biver (née Zeien), originally from the Burgundy region in France.
 He spent his initial years at 2 Rue du Capucins in the old town of Luxembourg City.

-At the age of 10, he moved with his family to Switzerland, attending school in Saint Prex.
+At the age of ten, he moved with his family to Switzerland, attending school in Saint Prex.
 He later studied at Collège des Morges, and earned a degree in business at HEC Lausanne (also known as the Faculty of Business and Economics of the University of Lausanne).